-- i.
-The Group operates internationally and is exposed to exchange rate risk arising from the transactions of the Company and its subsidiaries used in various functional currency, primarily with respect to the USD, RMB, JPY and EUR.
-Exchange rate risk arises from future commercial transactions and recognized assets and liabilities. - ii.
+- ii.
 Management has set up a policy to require group companies to manage their foreign exchange risk against their functional currency. - iii.
-The Group's businesses involve some non-functional currency operations (the Company's and certain subsidiaries' functional currency: NTD; other certain subsidiaries' functional currency: RMB, SGD, IDR, MMK and MYR).
+The Group's businesses involve some non-functional currency operations (the Company's and certain subsidiaries' functional currency: NTD; other certain subsidiaries' functional currency: RMB, SGD, IDR, VND, and MMK).
 The information on assets and liabilities denominated in foreign currencies whose values would be materially affected by the exchange rate fluctuations is as follows: